Turkey says Twitter 'biased', did nothing to stop 'character assassinations'

 The Turkish authorities blocked Twitter late on Thursday, hours after Erdogan vowed to "wipe out" the social media service during the campaigning period for local elections on March 30.

-Leading condemnation from Western governments and rights organizations, the White House said the Twitter ban undermined democracy and free speech in Turkey.
+Leading condemnation from Western governments and rights organisations, the White House said the Twitter ban undermined democracy and free speech in Turkey.

 The site remained blocked in Turkey on Saturday.
 Those trying to access it found an Internet page carrying court rulings saying it had been blocked as a "protection measure".